laravel/vapor-docs/1.0/resources/queues.md

 On Vapor UI, you can see the list of failed jobs, their details, job IDs, connections, queues, failures times, and other information about the jobs.

-Optionally, on the detail of each job, you may opt by retry or forget the job.
+Optionally, on the detail of each job, you may opt by retrying or forget the job.